yocelynnns/Transcendence/docs/01-game-design/features.md

 # Features

-This document defines feature commitments and development priorities.
+> This feature list represents an **initial proposal**.
+> Features and priorities will be finalized after team discussion and design review.

 ---